UW-Madison-Lee-Lab/walip/README.md

 * [japanese](https://github.com/rinnakk/japanese-clip)
 * [korean](https://github.com/jaketae/koclip)

-You can follow instructions on their github to run the pip install command, and install relevant files in the src/models folder.
+You can follow instructions on their github to run the pip install command, and install relevant files (if any) in the src/models folder.

 To use your own finetuned CLIP model, put the checkpoint into the results/clips folder with the name best_{lang}.pt where lang is the language abbreviation.